randomnerds/Cyber_Assignment_02/README.md

 ```bash
 uvicorn hash_main:app --host 0.0.0.0 --port 5000
 ```
 We have already run the above command in an AWS EC2 Instance and hosted the API under the URL ```http://16.170.240.86:5000``` for generating the hash and verifying the hashed-token.
-Do note that port `5000` is used for the hash implementation.
+Do note that port `5000` is used for the hash operations.

 #### **Test Using Postman**: